30 tools for blockchain data and live chain queries

 |---|---|---|

 ONESOURCE_API_KEY | — | OneSource API key for Bearer token auth.
-Takes priority over x402. |
+Takes priority over the wallet rails. |

-X402_PRIVATE_KEY | — | EVM private key (64-char hex, 0x prefix optional) for automatic x402 USDC payments on Base |
+X402_PRIVATE_KEY | — | EVM private key (64-char hex, 0x prefix optional) for automatic x402 USDC payments on Base. |

 X402_PAYMENT_MODE | exact | Initial x402 scheme: exact (per-call) or batch (payment channel).
 Switch in-session with 1s_payment_mode. |